Rohanc28/Flask-registration-app/README.md

 - tester.py - program to test, debug other programs, scripts (only for debug use, to be ignored)

 ## Next updates (coming)
-- Adding user-login system (using password hashing for security)  [Implementing]
+- Adding user-login system (using password hashing for security)  [Added]
 - ^ cont.d, Add user password reset / recovery system.
+[Starting]
 - Adding page for user to deregister (and then send email to confirm deregistration)  [Implementing]
 - Adding page to see all listed players for all sport(s).
 [Added]
 - Adding Index page [Added]
+- Uniform CSS theme for all pages [Done]

 ### Screenshots:
 ![image](https://user-images.githubusercontent.com/81807980/149989561-3ff198bd-2dc0-4afb-8180-1599772e6449.png)